klarna/klarna-on-demand-ios/doc/integration.md

 ##The preferences view
 After having registered to pay using Klarna, users may wish to view or even alter their payment settings (for example, users may wish to switch from using a credit card to monthly invoice payments).
 As was the case with registration, the SDK provides a view for this purpose.
 Using the user token acquired during the registration process, you will be able to present your users with a preferences view.

-**Note:** It is important to point out that the preferences view will not function properly without network access.
+**Note:** It is important to point out that the preferences view will not function properly without network access, and that it does not currently support a landscape orientation.
 Also, a user's token will remain constant regardless of any preference changes.

 ###Showing the view
 It is good practice to allow users to access the preferences view on demand.
 Let's see how to set up a button that launches the preferences view.